Rebecca Enonchong: Career

 After finishing her education, Enonchong went on to work for a number of organizations including Inter-American Development Bank (IaDB) and Oracle Corporation.

-In 1999, Enonchong founded the company AppsTech, a Bethesda, Maryland-based global provider of enterprise application solutions.
+In 1999, Enonchong founded the company AppsTech, a Bethesda, Maryland-based global provider of enterprise applications.
 AppsTech is an Oracle Platinum Partner and has customers in over 40 countries.

 AppsTech opened offices in several countries, including Enonchong's native Cameroon.
 She describes the experience as having been difficult and having led to the closure of AppsTech subsidiaries.

 In 2002, The World Economic Forum of Davos, Switzerland named Enonchong a Global Leader for Tomorrow (GLT) along with other tech entrepreneurs such as Google co-founder Larry Page and Salesforce.com CEO Marc Benioff.

 In 2013, Enonchong was recognized as a finalist for the African digital woman award.
 In March 2014, Forbes listed her as one of the ‘10 Female Tech Founders to Watch in Africa’.

-Enonchong has also gained notoriety as one of the more followed sources for African tech news on Twitter, with over 30 thousand followers.
+Enonchong has also gained notoriety as one of the more followed sources for African tech news on Twitter, with over 200, 000 followers in 2023.
 Her handle, @Africatechie, has become a nickname for Enonchong in IT circles.

+She made the famous statement " If a black African woman could succeed in America in 1999, then all the entrepreneurs across the world can succeed!”.

 In August 2021, Rebecca Enonchong was arrested and taken into custody in Douala.
 Her lawyers denounce a "serious abuse of authority" on the part of the judicial system.

 Non-profit work

 Enonchong has spent much of her career promoting technology in Africa.
 She has carried out the work in both the U.S. and in Africa.
 She was the founder and Chairperson of the Africa Technology Forum, a non-profit dedicated to helping technology startups in Africa.
+She was a judge for the Africa Prize For Engineering Innovation in 2020 when Charlette N'Guessan became the first woman to win the award for a technology that confirming the identifies of African people.

 Enonchong is a member of the board of directors for the Salesforce.com Foundation.
 She is on the board of VC4Africa, which is one of the largest online communities in Africa that is dedicated to entrepreneurs and investors.
 She is a member of the UK Department for International Development's Digital Advisory Panel, and was previously involved with the UN’s Women Global Advisory Committee and the United Nations ICT Task Force.